Campus Improvement Plan

 2022-23: Reading: 85% (approaches), 68% (meets), 42% (masters); Math: 84% (approaches), 65% (meets), 38% (masters) Baseline Year

-Strategy 1: Each core content team will have additional planning and PLC time to ensure that pathways are created for each unit of study.
+Strategy 2: Each core content team will have a PLC time to ensure that pathways are created for each unit of study.
 By doing so, we can ensure appropriate challenge and rigor is in place to maximize student learning.
-Additionally, we will contract with a consultant to support our planning and responding to data practices.

 Strategy's Expected Result/Impact: Students in all programs will receive appropriate levels of instruction and preparation for the next year's work as measured by multiple measures.